kreative-kat/ko_ug_draft_conversion/user guide.md

 A kontainer is run by passing Kontain runtime (`krun`) to `docker run.`

 To run a kontainer, Docker must be configured to use `krun`.
-See [Runtime Config for Docker](#runtime-config-for-docker) for instructions.
+See [Runtime Config for Docker][41] for instructions.

 You can also run a Kontain workload as a Docker container with default Docker runtime.
 This use model still provides the benefits of running a workload as a unikernel in a VM, but Docker overhead is still present.
 More importantly, `docker exec` and any subprocesses present will evade wrapping in a VM; instead, these will be executed outside of Kontain.
 Therefore, while this method can be useful for testing, it should not be used in production.

-For more information, see [Using Docker Runtime](#using-the-docker-runtime).
+For more information, see [Using Docker Runtime][42].

 ### Additional Documentation and Support